Internet Insights is accessible from the link on the left-hand menu of the ThousandEyes platform. The following sections appear under that menu:

 Map: Internet outages are shown in red, application outages are purple.
 The size of the node indicates the scope of the outage.

 This map reflects your settings in the filters and time range selector described above.

 Click a location to see details of the outage.

 Once you have clicked a location, you can also click a specific outage to see its detailed visualizations in Internet Insights > Views.

 Time Range Selector: For selecting a time range (for example, the last 12 hours).
 Time ranges are displayed using the time zone configured in the user's profile.
 By default, Internet Insights displays data for the last 24 hours.

-Summary screen: Lists the total number of outages, the locations of the displayed outages, the number of affected tests in your account group, and any related alerts.
+Summary block: Lists the total number of outages, the locations of the displayed outages, the number of affected tests in your account group, and any related alerts.

 Pagination Controls: The Network list is paginated to show the 5 most recent outages.
-You can use the Next and Previous buttons to navigate to older outages.
+You can use the > and < buttons (Next and Previous) buttons to navigate to older outages.

 Timeline: A 24-hour timeline of outages overall is expressed in a histogram at the top of the Overview.